-Mutual Aid Requests
+Mutual Aid requests

-Harper is a rugby player, parent, and Nī contributor.
+Harper is a rugby player, parent, and Nī Contributor.
 She is facing an eviction notice if she and her family (including a 12-year-old) cannot come up with funds, which will stay on her and her partner's rental records for 7 years.

 UPDATE: Harper and her family were able to avoid eviction, but they are still in need of financial assistance.